-Contact Bath & North East Somerset Council's Planning Services department and their knowledgeable Planning Information Officers will be able to discuss your plans and help you determine whether you need planning permission or listed building consent.
+Contact Bath & North East Somerset Council Planning Services department to help determine whether you need planning permission or listed building consent.
 If you do need planning permission or listed building consent, these will need to be in place before any works can start.

 Sustainable Construction and Retrofitting Supplementary Planning Document

-Bath & North East Somerset Council published this useful guidance which explains how the five most common house types in the area are constructed, and gives details on 24 energy saving and renewable energy measures including which permissions may be needed for each one.
-The document also includes local case studies, diagrams, photographs and sketches.
+Bath & North East Somerset Council published this useful guidance which explains the five most common house types in the area and gives details on 24 energy saving and renewable energy measures including which permissions may be needed for each one.
+The document also includes diagrams, photographs and sketches.
 Web version can be accessed here.

-In some cases this measure may require planning permission.
-Additional guidence and information is available for this measure including: guidance on how to make a good planning application for EWI; which materials and finishes may be appropriate; and links to local case studies and their successful planning application documents.
+In some cases, this measure may require planning permission.
+Additional guidance and information is available for this measure including guidance on how to make a good planning application for EWI; which materials and finishes may be appropriate; and links to local case studies and their successful planning application documents.

 Historic windows are an important aspect of the significance and character of a listed building.
 Where they survive, their replacement would not be recommended for approval through the listed building consent process.